mageni/.github/profile/README.md

 > “[A]nyone who . . . makes a fair use of the work is not an infringer of the copyright with respect to such use.”
 Sony Corp. of Am. v.
 Universal City Studios, Inc., 464 U.S. 417, 433 (1984).

-**Mageni is lawfully and rightfully exercising its fair use rights as authorized by 17 U.S.C. § 107 and, before sending any notification, you must also consider the fair use rights of the developers of the very large number of open source projects that Mageni uses.**
+**Mageni is lawfully and rightfully exercising its fair use rights as authorized by 17 U.S.C. § 107 and, before sending any notification, you must also consider the fair use rights of the developers of the very large number of open source projects that Mageni uses and the impact, possible repercussions and legal consequences of your notification.**

 #### Designated Agent